sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 ### Maintenance

+- Update spec files
   - Replace top-level "describe" with "RSpec.describe" in spec files.
   - Remove SCENARIOS from spec files.
+  - Matching behavior should be wrapped in a `describe '#matches?'` block.
 - Alias new syntax as deprecated syntax, not the other way around.
 - Refactor #respond_to, #be_constructible to use RSpec 3 method reflection.
 - Revisit failure messages for #respond_to, #be_constructible.